mate-academy/Kickstarter/README.md

 7. **No Horizontal Scrolling on Mobile Devices:** Ensuring a neat and clean look on mobile devices without horizontal scrolling.

 8. **Favicon:** Favicon added to the website tab for better identification and branding.

-9. **Copyright Information:** Updated copyright information in the footer.

-10. **Deployed using GitHub Pages:** A live demo of the project is available, thanks to GitHub Pages.
+9. **Clear and Organized Folder Structure**: This ensures quick navigation and understanding of the project structure, both for developers and automated services like search engine crawlers improving SEO.

 ## Installation